 This scheme based at The University of Hertfordshire's College Lane campus in Hatfield will accommodate 3,011 students when fully completed in the summer of 2016.
 Phases 1 and 2 are already occupied.
 New sports pitches, a campus gym, informal learning and social spaces and a student reception have been on line since 2014 at The Oval, the scheme's central hub.

 The new scheme will achieve a true zero carbon accreditation and meet BREEAM Outstanding standards.

 Completing in 2017, the Pittville Student Village at The University of Gloucestershire will see the transfer of 214 of the University’s existing residences, and the construction of a further 577 new beds.

 Together with the provision of a refectory, bar, gym, shop, study and faith space the village will also provide office accommodation for over 100 staff.

-We then work with the university, as well as local authorities and communities, to plan and build innovative new schemes – designed by top architects and designers, executed by a world leader in sustainable construction.
+We work alongside universities and investor partners as well as local authorities and communities to plan and build innovative new schemes, designed by outstanding architects and executed by a world leader in sustainable construction.
 We also purchase existing accommodation, implementing an extensive refurbishment program to improve the quality and energy performance of the buildings.